 I am not fluent in English, does this matter?

 No. Do not be discouraged from applying to UWC because of a lack of fluency in English.
 It is not a requirement to apply, but it can be one of the factors evaluated during selection.
 If you feel unable to complete the online application in Enlgish, please email us at firstname.lastname@example.org

 15 of our 16 colleges/schools have English as their teaching language.
 UWC Costa Rica teaches in English and Spanish.

 How much does it cost?

-A breakdown of fees for the 2018 academic year can be found here.
 Typically we send only qualified students if they meet all costs themselves.
 This includes tuition fees, airfares, insurance, visas and pocket money.

 Are scholarships available from the GCC region?

 A limited number of full and partial scholarships are available based on demonstrated financial need.

 I applied last year but did not get in.
 Can I apply again?